Agrimnegi07/meditation-timer/README.md

 ## About

-Meditate is a free and open source meditation timer.
+Meditimer is a free and open source meditation timer.
 It's simple to use, works offline and aims to be the perfect aide for your meditation practice!

 It can be found here: https://meditation-timer.netlify.app